Cyber attack hits 4 million current, former U.S. federal workers

 "The last few months have seen a series of massive data breaches that have affected millions of Americans," U.S. Rep. Adam Schiff, the ranking Democrat on the House Permanent Select Committee on Intelligence, said in a statement.

-But he called the latest intrusion "among the most shocking because Americans may expect that federal computer networks are maintained with state of the art defenses."
+But he called the latest intrusion "among the most shocking because Americans may expect that federal computer networks are maintained with state of the art defences."

-"It's clear that a substantial improvement in our cyber databases and defenses is perilously overdue," Schiff added.
+"It's clear that a substantial improvement in our cyber databases and defences is perilously overdue," Schiff added.

 (Additional reporting by Mark Hosenball, Peter Cooney and Jeff Mason; Writing by Matt Spetalnick and Doina Chiacu; Editing by Peter Cooney)